dmharrison/README_Generator/ExampleREADME.md

 # README Generator
   ## Description

-  To make an app that quickly generates a readme file
+  To quickly make a README template with user inputs

   ## Table of Contents